A quick intro

 Say hello

-If you’d like to chat, perhaps about something you or I are working on, or something on this website, please do get in touch.
+For speaker enquiries, or if you’d like to chat (perhaps about something you or I are working on, or something on this website) please do get in touch.

 Why have this website?